Disclosure: This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.

 However, plastic is a waterproof material.
 Since you may occasionally need to hang a wet bathing suit and towel or have clothes that need to air dry, it’s not a bad idea to keep a few around.

-Expandable drawer dividers really come in handy to keep your folded or rolled clothes lined up and easily accessible.
-The t-shits or workout clothes that made it through step one of the closet organization process can become a jumbled mess.
+Expandable drawer dividers come in handy to keep your folded or rolled clothes lined up and easily accessible.
+The t-shirts or workout clothes that made it through step one of the closet organization process can become a jumbled mess.

 Although we do our best to follow Marie Kondo’s methods, things eventually fall out of place once you’ve pulled a few out of the line-up.
 Dividers help you keep things nice and neat.
 They are easy to install and don’t require any tools!

 While you can easily hide the mess inside a drawer, open shelf storage is different because everything is on display.
-Number 4 of my closet organization hacks: ways to organize your closet shelves and save your sanity!
+Number 4 of my closet organization hacks are ways to organize your closet shelves and save your sanity!

-Baskets or Bins – These are great to store things that you don’t necessarily need to organize, but still need to keep together.
+Baskets or Bins – These are great for storing things that you don’t necessarily need to organize but still need to keep together.
 Maybe you have a collection of flip-flops you want to store for the winter or some heavy wool socks for cold weather hikes you won’t need in the warmer months.

 Pop them in a basket and put them on the top shelf of your closet.
 This keeps them out of the way, but when the time comes you’ll know just where to find them.

 You can also store your favorite travel essentials in a basket.
-They’ll be ready to go when all this organizing is getting to you and need a weekend getaway.
+They’ll be ready to go when all this organizing gets to you and need a weekend getaway.

 Bonus tip: Use matching baskets or bins to make your closet look pretty!

 Shoe boxes – Are shoes your thing?
 Do you have a Carrie Bradshaw collection of pretties you need to store but also want to have on display?
-If you have lots of shelf space, simply line them up Ms. Bradshaw style and take them all in each time you step into your closet.
+If you have lots of shelf space, line them up in Ms. Bradshaw’s style and take them all in each time you step into your closet.

 No enormous closet, no problem!
 These clear plastic shoe boxes are a great solution!
 I like these because they are stackable, have easy access doors, and ventilation, and let you see what’s inside.